open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 There was the Shuttleworth Foundation.
 They provided a grant in the beginning over $125,000.
 This was enough to go from the prototype to a product that we marketed in our initial crowdfunding campaign.
 Since the beginning we have operated on a preorder model.
 We announced the new version of the FarmBot and we say, order now to get a discount and the money goes towards the manufacturing of this new version.
 Six months later,  we finish making and we ship them to people.
 It’s a preorder crowdfunding model.
 We always manufacture more than we've accepted pre-orders for.
 Then we have a little bit of inventory left.
 Because of the margin we have a little bit of money left to do the R&D and to make the next version of the FarmBot.
 {{< /expand >}}

-{{< card2 "Project process">}}
-I decided that it would be open source.
-When I published the paper online, it was revolutionary in a way.

-Our work in progress is only shared amongst people who are actually working on that next feature or version of the FarmBot.
-That’s our internal team and maybe some small number of community members who are helping us doing some things.

-We'll do the big publish and public release when the product is publicly available.

-A lot of being useful is about choosing the right tools for internal development and external sharing with people.

-If somebody emails us with a problem, our support policy is to  update the documentation and send them the link.

-They can come to the forum, search for certain problems and find the solutions on the forum.
-It's about having the right information in the right places and formats.

-You want to direct people to the information that they actually are looking for.
-{{< /card2 >}}

 {{< card2 "Publication strategy">}}